Lu-Group-UKHD/msBayesImpute/README.md

 - Works on both small and large datasets.
 - Available in **Python**, **R**, and via a **Shiny web interface**.

+This repository contains the **R package** of msBayesImpute, which is a wrapper of the Python implementation. [msBayesImpute (Python implementation)](https://github.com/Lu-Group-UKHD/msBayesImpute_Py).

 ---

 ## Repository structure